wongquinn/wongquinn.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I was born and raised in Pingchang, Sichuan.
 I attended high school at Pingchang Middle School.
 Then, I graduated from School of Materials Science and Engineering, Shandong University with a bachelor’s degree.
 After I found that I was passionate about Aerospace Engineering, I went on to attend Nanjing University of Aeronautics and Astronautics, where I studied flight dynamics and control of rotorcrafts.
-Currently, I am pursuing the Ph.D. at Zhejiang University, advised by Prof. Chen Zheng and Li Jun, and my research interest covers optimal guidance, data-driven control, and path planning for autonomous vehicles, including missiles, unmanned aerial vehicles, and spacecrafts.
+Currently, I am pursuing the Ph.D. at Zhejiang University, advised by Prof. Chen Zheng and Li Jun, and my research interest covers optimal guidance, data-driven control, and path planning for autonomous vehicles, including missiles and unmanned aerial vehicles, et cetera.

 # 🔥 News
 - *2023.10*: &nbsp;🎉🎉 TBD.